OpenBao Backup Using AWS S3 or MinIO

 Verify unseal key backup integrity:

-Compare the first unseal key from your backup in Critical: Manual Unseal Keys Backup with the contents of MinIO backup foundation-pf/openbao-backup/<date+time>connect-openbao.txt to ensure they match.
+Compare the first unseal key from your backup in Critical: Manual Unseal Keys Backup with the contents of the MinIO backup file foundation-pf/openbao-backup/<date+time>connect-openbao.txt to make sure they match.